robin98sun/AmazingLife-Articles/README.md

 # AmazingLife Articles

-Life is amazing not only because of being seen, but is meant to be amazing at anytime no matter if it is visible to anyone or not.
+Life is amazing not just because of being seen, but is meant to be amazing at anytime no matter if it is visible to anyone or not.